 SBA Loans by Industry Frequently Asked Questions (FAQs)

 A lot of information has been covered in this article about SBA loans by industry, who is getting SBA loans, what industries have the best and worst repayment rates, and what you need to apply for an SBA loan.
-If you have any questions about any of the information presented here, you can post them in the Fit Small Business forum.

 Who qualifies for SBA loans?